mathematicalconscience/mathematicalconscience.github.io/_posts/2023-02-05-first-ramblings.md

 ### Testing things

 No idea how jekyll works or why there seems to be such a large gap between settin up a GitHub Page and getting an additional subpage to render.

+Ok, it seems you are either just publishing a single markdown page _or_ you go all in using jekyll.
+I don't see any middle ground here.
+My current mental model is that github pages is in essence a free (for private use) way to host a jekyll-based website.

+That's ok, I guess.

 #### Objects